abstractrealism/DelugeInteractiveCheatSheet/README.md

 # DelugeInteractiveCheatSheet
-An Interactive Keyboard Shortcut Cheat-sheet for the Synthstrom Deluge
+An Interactive Keyboard Shortcut Cheat-sheet for the Synthstrom Deluge.
+Currently just a proof of concept.